What all the recent United Airlines headlines may mean for travelers

 “Overbooking, overall, has worked well,” says Hani Mahmassani, head of the Transportation Center at Northwestern University, who is quick to note, however, that the Dao episode was “unacceptable.”
 It even benefits some air travelers, who “wouldn’t mind leaving a couple of hours later to collect a meaningful bonus.”

-After numerous conversations with air travelers following the expulsion incident, it’s clear that while passengers are unhappy with the airline practice of overselling seats, a much bigger problem looms.
+After engaging in numerous conversations with air travelers in the aftermath of the expulsion incident, a clear observation emerges.
+Passengers express dissatisfaction with the airline practice of overselling seats.
+However, a much larger issue is on the horizon.

 “It seems like there are so many aspects of flying today that are accepted as fact by too many airline passengers,” says Tricia Kalinowski, a retired grocery store manager and frequent air traveler from Blaine, Minn.